liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 FIXME: describe hologram usage

-All variables, widgets, base objects, states and modifiers should be documented (including HTML examples).
+All variables, widgets, base objects, states and modifiers must be documented (including HTML examples).
 Variables and mixins also need documentation and examples.
 As these do not expose selectors which could be used in examples it might be necessary to create ``styleguide-*``-classes.
-Layout and adjustments should have some kind of documentation though it might be hard to give HTML examples for those.
+Layout and adjustments must have some kind of documentation though it might be hard to give HTML examples for those.